Having some memory loss in midlife is common. Studies show that one half to two-thirds of people 50 and older notice memory changes.

-Learning: You Are more likely to learn the information in the first place if you pay close attention to it.
-But women are multitaskers, and as we listen we may also be loading the dishwasher and shooing the dog away from the cats food.
-As we get older, interruptions distract us more, which can interfere with this initial learning.
+Learning: Likely to learn the information in the first place if you pay close attention to it.
+But women are multitaskers, and as we listen we may be loading the dishwasher and shooing the dog from the cats food.
+As we age, interruptions distract us more, which can interfere with this initial learning.

-Consolidation: Next, your brain is more likely to store a memory if it relates to a long-term memory you already have, such as attending this same friends surprise 40th birthday party.
-In addition, research shows that sleeping well is important to memory consolidation, and for many women in midlife, sleep is elusive.
+Consolidation: Next, your brain is likely to store a memory if it relates to a long-term memory you have, such as attending this same friends surprise 40th birthday party.
+In addition, research shows that getting enough sleep is important to memory consolidation, and for many women in midlife, sleep is elusive.

-Recall: Now your brain must retrieve this information.
-The stumbling block is that each memory gets stored in the brain as a unique pattern of nerve cells, but similar memories have partially overlapping patterns.
-So you’re trying to remember the name of the restaurant where the parties being held, but what comes to mind is the burger joint you went to last weekend.
-This blocks out the information you need and leads to that its on the tip of my tongue feeling.
+Recall: Your brain must retrieve this information.
+The stumbling block is each memory stored in the brain as a unique pattern of nerve cells, similar, memories have overlapping patterns.
+So you’re trying to remember the name of the restaurant where the party is, but what comes to mind is the burger joint you went to last weekend.
+This blocks information you need.

 How can you increase the odds that you’ll remember your friends party, and give your memory an overall boost?

-1. Get enough sleep. memorization skills were best in people who got eight hours of sleep a night.
-Those who slept only four or six hours a night performed as badly as a group who stayed awake for three days.
+- Get enough sleep.
+Memorization skills were best in people who got eight hours of sleep a night.
+Those who slept four or six hours a night performed as bad as a group who stayed awake for three days.

-2. Exercise.
-Yet another reason to work out is that physical fitness and mental fitness go hand in hand.
+- Exercise.
+Yet another reason to workout is that physical fitness and mental fitness go hand in hand.
 Physical activity increases chemicals that nourish nerve cells in the brain.
-Exercise also reduces the risk of high blood pressure and other illnesses that can cause memory loss.
+Exercise reduces the risk of high blood pressure and other illnesses that can cause memory loss.

-3. De-stress.
-When were stressed, our bodies are flooded with cortisol, the same hormone that’s released during labor and delivery that allows us to forget the pain of childbirth-a good thing under those circumstances, but bad when were trying to find the car keys.
+- De-stress.
+When stressed, our bodies flood with cortisol, the same hormone released during labor that allows us to forget the pain of childbirth-a good thing under those circumstances, but bad when trying to find the car keys.